-DAVID D. SGRO Biographical Information and Principal Occupation Age: 45 Location: Princeton Junction United States Director Since: October 2021 • Mr. Sgro is the Director of Research of Jamarant Advisors, an investment partnership.
+DAVID D. SGRO Biographical Inform nation and Principal Occupation Age: 45 Location: Princeton Junction United States Director Since: October 202 • Mr. Sgro is the Director of Research of Jamarant Advisors, an investment partnership.
 He has been involved in the management of seven (7) prior Special Purpose Acquisition Companies, including Legato, and has served on the board of thirteen (13) public companies in the US and Canada.
 Status: INDEPENDENT Mr. Sgro is the chairman of the board of Hill International (NYSE:HIL), a director and chairman of the audit committee of Pangaea Logistics Solutions (NASDAQ:PANL) and the vice chairman of Legato Merger Corp.
 II (NASDAQ:LGTO).
 He previously served as Chief Operating Officer of Allegro Merger Corp. since August 2017 and its chairman of the board since April 2018 and served as its Chief Financial Officer from November 2017 until April 2018.
 Mr. Sgro also held numerous positions with Crescendo Partners, L.P., from December 2005 until January 2022, including as a Senior Managing Director starting in December 2014.
 Mr. Sgro holds an MBA from Columbia Business School and a Bachelor of Science from The College of New Jersey.
 Other Public Board Memberships Pangaea Logistics Solutions Ltd. Hill International Inc. Legato Merger Corp.
-II Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board3/3Audit Committee2/2 100% Securities Beneficially Ow (as at August 5 Share 25 DSUs Total Number(5)(6) Market Value(1) Number Market Value 1) Number Market Value 1,277,377 \$15,188,012.53 11,367 \$135,153.63 3 1,288,744 \$15,323,166.16
+II Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board Audit Committee 3/3 2/2 100% Securities Beneficially Ow (as at August 5 Shar DSUs Total Number(5)(6) Market Value(1) Number Market Value(1 (1) Number Market Valu 1,277,377 \$15,188,012.53 11,367 \$135,153.63 1,288,744 \$15,323,166.1

-MICHAEL GARCIA Biographical Inform nation and Principal Occupation Age: 57 Location: Sault Ste.
-Marie, C Director Since: June 2022 Status: NOT INDEPENDE Michael Garcia was appointed Algoma's Chief Executive Officer commencing in June 2022 and joined its board of directors at the same time.
-Mr. Garcia is a successful industria business leader, experienced public company CEO, and board member.
-He is skilled a developing and executing corporate strategy, offering global experience across multiple countries and cultures with the proven ability to nurture talent and lead an organization through change.
-His career spans senior executive roles in numerous well-regarded companies including Alcoa Inc., Gerdau Ameristeel Inc., Evraz Inc./Evraz Highveld Steel &amp; Vanadium Co., Federal Reserve Bank of Richmond, Domtar Inc., and Allian Energy Inc. Since 2020, Mr. Garcia has served as a director, member of the compensation and personnel committee and member of the operations committee of Alliant Energy Inc., a Nasdaq-listed energy holding company.
-Mr. Garcia holds a Bachelor degree in Computer Science from the United States Military Academy and a Master of Business Administration degree from Harvard Universit Other Public Board Memberships Alliant Energy Inc. Attendance at Regular Meetings in Fiscal 2022 (7) Overall Attendance (7) Board N/A N/A Securities Beneficially Ow (as at August 5 PSU PSUs RSUs Total Number Market Value (1) Number Market Value 1) Number Market Value 235,957 \$2,805,528.73 49,158 \$584,488.62 2 285,115 \$3,390,017.35
+MICHAEL O CARCIA Riographical Infor mation and l Principal Occupation Age: 57 Location: Sault Ste.
+Marie, O Director Since: June 2022 Status: NOT INDEPENDEN ntario, Canada Michael Garcia was appointed Algoma's Chief Executive Officer commencing in June 2022 and joined its board of directors at the same time.
+Mr. Garcia is a successful industrial business leader, experienced public company CEO, and board member.
+He is skilled at developing and executing corporate strategy, offering global experience across multiple countries and cultures with the proven ability to nurture talent and lead an organization through change.
+His career spans senior executive roles in numerous well-regarded companies including Alcoa Inc., Gerdau Ameristeel Inc., Evraz Inc./Evraz Highveld Steel & Vanadium Co., Federal Reserve Bank of Richmond, Domtar Inc., and Alliant Energy Inc. Since 2020, Mr. Garcia has served as a director, member of the compensation and personnel committee and member of the operations committee of Alliant Energy Inc., a Nasdaq-listed energy holding company.
+Mr. Garcia holds a Bachelor degree in Computer Science from the United States Military Academy and a Master of Business Administration degree from Harvard University. ersity.
+Other Public Board Memberships Alliant Energy Inc. Board / Committee Memberships Attend Attendance at Regular Meetings in Fiscal 2022 (7) Overall Attendance (7) Board N/A N/A Securities Beneficially Owned or Controlled (as at August 5, 2022) PSUs RSUs Total al l Number Market Value(1) Number Market Value Number Market Valu arket Value 235,957 \$2,805,528.73 49,158 \$584,488.62 2 285,115 \$3,390,017.35